Yunasawa-Studio/.github/profile/README.md

 > Welcome to <a href="https://github.com/Yunasawa-Studio"><b> Yunasawa Studio</b></a>!
 We're a passionate group of developers who love creating Unity Editor tools, extensions, utilities, and Unity Game prototypes.
 > Whether you're a seasoned developer or just starting out, you've come to the right place.
 >
 > Our mission is to empower Unity developers by providing high-quality tools and resources.
-Here's what you need to know about our organization:
+>
+> <b><i>Yunasawa Studio is always welcome!
+If you are a developer who loves creating tools, extensions or prototypes, fell free to join us and satisfy that passion.</i></b>

 <h2> ⭐ Library </h2>